staudt/assurest/README.md

         .response_time(less_than(300))
 ```

+You can break lines between the chain of methods using implicit line continuation ('\').

 ## How it works
 It wraps the [requests](http://docs.python-requests.org/en/master/) library to make it possible to perform full HTTP requests along with assertions, all in the same line of code.

-Everest assertions are compatible with all Python unit test libraries.
+Assertions are compatible with all Python unit test libraries.
 How cool is that?